 As a senior, ensure you visit the dentist regularly.
-You’re likely needed to go regularly compared to adolescents.
+You’re likely to need to go regularly compared to adolescents.
 As your mouth changes, you may begin to experience sensitivity, loose teeth and difficulties with mouth functioning.
 This is quite natural during ageing.
 The dentist will check for any signs of adverse conditions that may impact your oral health, and recommend oral advice for you to keep your teeth as strong as possible.

 Stay Away From Tobacco

 Tobacco will damage your teeth at a rapid rate if regularly consumed through cigarettes.
-Seniors are more likely to suffer from cancers in the mouth and throat if you’re smoking at a seniors’ age.
+Seniors are more likely to suffer from cancers in the mouth and throat if they’re smoking at a seniors’ age.
 You’re also likely to experience tooth decay and gum disease faster too.

 As a senior, do not be alarmed by these tips.
 It is perfectly natural for your oral health to degrade as you get older.
-Following these senior oral care tips will ensure extra care of your oral health so you can show off your senior smile for longer.
+Following these senior oral care tips will ensure extra care for your oral health so you can show off your senior smile for longer.
 As a senior, you may find it more difficult to manage your oral health by yourself.
 That is where our experienced Pennant Hills dentists come in.
 We will ensure we take extra care of your oral health so your appearance continues to remain strong as you age.